talkiq/confluence-wiki-sync/MAINTAINING.rst

 When you've decided that this has happened, pick a version number.
 We use `Semantic Versioning <https://semver.org/>`_.
-For the purpose of this script, an incompatible API change is either removing an entry from ``action.yml``, or adding a required one.
+For the purpose of this script, an incompatible API change is either removing an entry from ``action.yml``, adding a required one, or changing the default value of an optional one.

 Make sure all the tests pass on main.